-The following initialization arguments and accessors exist: Initarg: :database Accessor: sql-error-database Description: The database object that was involved in the incident.
-Initarg: :error-id Accessor: sql-error-error-id Description: The numeric or symbolic error specification returned by the database back-end.
-The values and semantics of this are interface specific.
-Initarg: :secondary-error-id Accessor: sql-error-secondary-error-id Description: The secondary numeric or symbolic error specification returned by the database back-end.
-The values and semantics of this are interface specific.
-Initarg: :message Accessor: sql-error-database-message Description: A string describing the problem that occurred, possibly one returned by the database backend.
+Description: The numeric or symbolic error specification returned by the database back-end.
+The values

+Description: The secondary numeric or symbolic error specification returned by the database back-end.

+Description: A string describing the problem that occurred, possibly one returned by the database back-